 The top 10 romantic patios in Toronto

-Romantic patios in Toronto should be secluded, picturesque, dark or quiet.
+Romantic patios in Toronto are often secluded, picturesque, dark and quiet.
 These spots exist in alleyways, backyards and gardens, and usually feature twinkly lights or candles to really set the mood on midsummer night dates.

 Here are my picks for the most romantic patios in Toronto.

 When it comes to patios, this Yorkville spot gives you options.
 The restaurant offers a 12-seater sidewalk space, but it's the expansive backyard patio that is the star.
 Patios in Toronto don't get much dreamier than this.